arnabau/arnabau/README.md

 In a digital ecosystem where data privacy is the new global currency, my development process is backed by a deep understanding of network protocols and systems security, ensuring that every line of code is hardened against modern threats.

-With over 15 years of experience in the tech industry, I have evolved from a full-stack developer (PHP, Laravel, JavaScript, MySQL, Wordpress) into a security-focused developer dedicated to the Swift and Python ecosystems.
+With over 15 years of experience in the tech industry, I have evolved from a full-stack developer (PHP, Laravel, JavaScript, MySQL, Wordpress) into a security-focused developer dedicated to the Swift and Flutter ecosystems.
 My approach combines backend power and AI architecture with high-performance mobile experiences.

 My competitive edge lies in a deep-rooted foundation in Cybersecurity.
 This allows me to implement AI solutions and mobile frameworks while ensuring that information integrity and data sovereignty are never compromised.